-- all: deletes all dynamic entries. - interface: deletes all entries for the specified interface.
+- address: deletes the specified entry. - all: deletes all dynamic entries. - interface: deletes all entries for the specified interface. - vlan: deletes all entries for the specified VLAN.

 Displaying the MAC Address Table

 To display the MAC address table, use the following command.